This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 This post was sponsored by Splenda Naturals as part of an Influencer Activation and all opinions expressed in my post are my own.

-This banana bread recipe without sugar is so full of flavor, you’ll never even noticed that we substituted healthy ingredients!
-By substituting Splenda and applesauce for more traditional ingredients, we’ve made an amazing banana bread that you can enjoy without all the guilt!
+This banana bread recipe without sugar is so full of flavor, you’ll never even noticed that we substituted lower calorie ingredients!
+By using Splenda and applesauce in place of more traditional ingredients, we’ve made an amazing banana bread that you can enjoy without all the guilt!

 I love banana bread but I definitely don’t like the calories!
-I’m always trying to eat healthier but sometimes just want to splurge a little too.
+I’m always trying to eat better but sometimes just want to splurge a little too.

 That’s why this easy banana bread recipe is so perfect.
-It’s a healthier version of banana bread that still has all the deliciousness of traditional recipes but with fewer calories!
+It’s a lower calorie version of banana bread that still has all the deliciousness of traditional recipes!
 Just by switching out a few ingredients, I’ve been able to have my cake (or in this case, bread) and eat it too!

 Splenda Naturals

-It’s great recipe if you’re trying to cut down on sugar because instead of sugar, it calls for Splenda Naturals.
+It’s great recipe if you’re trying to cut down on sugar because it calls for Splenda Naturals instead.
 I’ve been using it in everything lately, from baked goods to iced tea.

 It’s such an easy way to cut back on sugar but keep that sweetness.
 Splenda Naturals tastes great and there’s no aftertaste so whenever I can use it in place of sugar, I’m totally on board.